GlintonLiao/titongpaolu-site/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Architectural industry has become a nightmare for its low pay and regularly overwork.
-However, architectural students might have no awareness about the actual working environment, still holding an idealism expectation on this major, a major that is considered to be "art".
+The architectural industry has become a nightmare for its low pay and regular overwork.
+However, architectural students might have no awareness of the actual working environment, still holding an idealistic expectation of this major, a major that is considered to be "art".

-The name of this project "TITONGPAOLU", stands for a chinese word “提桶跑路”, which means a worker, carring his/her bucket, and runs away from the construction site.
+The name of this project "TITONGPAOLU", stands for a Chinese word “提桶跑路”, which means a worker, carrying his/her bucket, and running away from the construction site.

-The materials for this page are from various social media platforms, dedicating to telling people, **stay away from the architectural industry**.
+The materials for this page are from various social media platforms, dedicated to telling people, **stay away from the architectural industry**.

 ## Project Structure